 And along the way, a lending library courtesy of Boy Scout Troop 46

-This museum houses an impressive collection of wooden sea vessels, considered the premier fresh water boating museum in North America.
+This museum houses an impressive collection of wooden sea vessels, and is considered the premier fresh water boating museum in North America.
 The collection of over 300 boats is housed in several buildings and covered docks behind the main building, spanning 4.5 acres.
 They also offer speed boat rides on beautiful old wooden vessels, which we saw zipping around the river numerous times during our stay there.
 It was fascinating to see the evolution of such a wide variety of boats, not to mention every part that makes them run!